xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

 The transport task receives its natural unit of data, such as I2C transaction, or USB request, and calls a processing function on it from the library, passing in the whole array of xC interfaces.
-The library's functionality happens inside the function that is called and once a command is complete, an xC interface call is made to pass the command over.
+The library's functionality happens inside the function that is called and once a command is complete, an xC interface call is made to pass the command over to the controlled entity.

 The receiving tasks then receive a write or read command over an xC interface.